 - Online application ( See link below, if inaccessible, please contact Kristina Andrew at kRandrew@bbna.com for a paper application)

 - Tribally Enrolled and living in the Bristol Bay region

-Orientation: At the start of the Ciulistet Program there will be an orientation call to review the outcomes and expectation for participating in the program, this will take place within the first month.
+Orientation: At the start of the Ciulistet Program there will be a 2-day orientation call for participants to review the outcomes and expectation for participating in the program, this will take place within the first month.

 Monthly calls: Each month during the program, Ciulistet participants will gather virtually to connect with one another, share information and challenges, and learn about a topic to build their skills as leaders.

-Retreats: During participant’s time in Ciulistet there will be two week long retreats.
-At these retreats participants will engage with local leaders and elders to build the resource network.
-Learn about the various management systems that reside in Bristol Bay and learn about workplace best practices.
-As well as engage in team building exercise to enhance participant’s confidence and connection to culture.
+Retreats: During participant’s time in Ciulistet, there will be two week-long retreats.
+At these retreats participants will engage with local leaders and elders to build the resource network, learn about the various management systems that reside in Bristol Bay, learn about workplace best practices, and engage in team building and leadership development exercises to enhance participant’s confidence and connection to culture.

-Internships are part-time, roughly 20 hours per week for 21 weeks, and will be paid through Bristol Bay Native Association with support from Bristol Bay Economic Development Corporation and Bristol Bay Native Corporation.
-Internship hosts include tribes, village and native corporations, and regional entities in Bristol Bay.
-Some entities and organizations will be ready to host an intern, but we want to work with each participant to align internships with interests and skills.
+Internship: Internships are part-time, roughly 20 hours per week for 21 weeks at a rate of $15/hour.
+They will be paid through Bristol Bay Native Association with support from Bristol Bay Economic Development Corporation and Bristol Bay Native Corporation.
+Internship hosts include tribes, villages, village corporations, and regional entities in Bristol Bay.
+Some entities and organizations will be ready to host an intern, but we want to work with each participant to align internships with their interests and skills and the needs of the host organization.
 We highly encourage internships with tribal governments, but if that is not ideal, there are other opportunities to work with non-profits and other entities in Bristol Bay.

 - This program is made possible by the following partners: